What is Dry Needling?

 - TMJ pain

 Everyone experiences acupuncture differently, but most people find that acupuncture treatments are relaxing and cause minimal pain.
-You may experience some temporary discomfort as the needles are inserted or a mild aching sensation or warmth around the needle site.
+You may experience temporary discomfort as the needles are inserted or a mild aching sensation or warmth around the needle site.

-Before and after Acupuncture
+What to Expect Before and After Acupuncture